CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-02.md

 ## Review

-In this lab, you learnt how to simulate phishing and malware attacks using Microsoft Defender for Office 365's Attack Simulation Training.
+In this lab, you:
+- Launched a phishing simulation using credential harvesting.
+- Created a malware attachment simulation to test file-based threats.
+- Assigned targeted user training for simulated attacks.
+- Verified simulation progress and results in the dashboard.

-## You have successfully completed Lab 2, click on Next to Continue
+You have successfully completed the lab.
+Click on Next to Continue